 Taken place in Phoenix, Arizona ( so interesting, might I add), it centers around 4 women who are friends but are going through their own journey involving men and relationships.

 But this movie offers so much more than that.
-It will make you laugh, possibly cry all while rooting for those in pursuit of love.
+It will make you laugh, and possibly cry all while rooting for those in pursuit of love.

 Starring Angela Basset and Taye Diggs, the title of this movie tell you everything that you need to know.